top of page

 Donate now to ensure this much-needed facility opens before it’s too late for another scared, pregnant girl and her baby.

-All of our adoptions are conducted under the relevant goverment bodies and legislation.
+All of our adoptions are conducted under the relevant government bodies and legislation.
 If you are interested in adopting then please visit the Central Adoption Resource Authority website.

-Prajakta oversees our adoption centre and has fought hard to make sure abandoned newborns are nurtured back to health and given a second chance.
+Prajakta oversees our adoption center and has fought hard to make sure abandoned newborns are nurtured back to health and given a second chance.